dapr/docs/getting-started/environment-setup.md

 You can install Dapr to Kubernetes cluster using a Helm 3 chart.

-> Note: The latest Dapr helm chart no longer supports Helm 2.
+> **Note:** The latest Dapr helm chart no longer supports Helm v2.
+Please migrate from helm v2 to helm v3 by following [this guide](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/).

 #### Install Dapr to Kubernetes